KnoP-01/krl-for-vim/README.md

             Override existing mapping with
         let g:krlAutoFormKeyMap = 1

-Q: Does krl-for-vim provide a mapping for indenting a complete file?
+Q: Does krl-for-vim provide a mapping for indenting the whole file?
 A: No, but you may put the following in your .vimrc or `~/.vim/after/ftplugin/krl.vim`: >